rabbitgrowth/xword/README.md

 # xword-vim

-The goal here is to build a Terminal-based crossword solving interface with Vim-like keybindings.
+The goal here is to build a terminal-based crossword solving interface with Vim-like keybindings.
 This means that you press `i` to enter “insert mode” to start typing answers, `<Esc>` or `jk` to quit insert mode, `h` `j` `k` `l` to move around the grid, `w` to jump to the next clue and `b` to the previous clue, etc.